Teen arrested after 5 people found dead at home in Washington state

 (CNN) — A 15-year-old was arrested Monday after five people were found dead in a home in Fall City, Washington, in an incident “perpetrated by firearm,” law enforcement officials said.

-Two adults and three children were found dead after deputies responded early Monday to 911 calls of a “disturbance with gunfire,” according to the King County Sheriff’s Office.
+Two adults and three of their children were found dead after deputies responded early Monday to 911 calls of a “disturbance with gunfire,” according to the King County Sheriff’s Office.

 The victims were Mark and Sarah Humiston and their three children, and the suspect is their 15-year-old son, CNN affiliate KING5 reported.